zh54321/PoCEntraDeviceComplianceBypass/README.md

 # POCEntraDeviceComplianceBypass
-A Conditional Access Policy in Entra ID which only require a compliant device can be bypassed using Intune Portal client ID and a special redirect URI.
+A Conditional Access Policy in Entra ID which only require a compliant device can be bypassed using Intune Portal client.

 Note that any other Conditional Access Policies and conditions you’ve configured in your tenant will still apply!

+Update February 2024:
+Microsoft changed the pre-consented scopes on the Azure AD Graph API (user_impersonation --> Service_PrincipalEndpoint.Read.All,User.Read).
+Therefore, it is not possible anymore to run tools like ROADrecon.

 # How To
+## Manual Approach using poc_entra_compliance_bypass.ps1
 1. Execute the script.
 2. Open the Browser Developer tools and authenticate normally.